Psimage/conventional-pr-action/README.md

-This action checks if the title of a pull request is a formatted according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This action checks if the title of a pull request is formatted according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.